BL0CK-X/BL0CK-X.github.io/_posts/2021-11-05-how-to-transfer-sol-with-code.md

 ### Step 2: Write the Transfer SOL request

-If you're going to use Python, I highly suggest going to Step 3.
+If you're going to use Python, <b>I highly suggest skipping to Step 3</b>.
 The purpose of Step 2 is to show people using other languages how to write the raw API requests.

 We will implement the transfer request using Python's requests library.